About IO

 An interesting problem in the medical field is, ‘How do we get rid of bad cells without getting rid of good cells?’
 IO allows us to use tools to precisely target locations where cancer is present and deliver solutions that can make this distinction, between healthy and non-healthy, cancer and not cancer.

-– Isabel G. Newton, MD, PhD, 2024 Annual Scientific Meeting Workshops Chair
+– Isabel G. Newton, MD, PhD, SIO 2025 Annual Scientific Meeting Scientific Chair

 IO Research